AzizNadirov/azuremlconstructor/README.md

 ### 0. Preporation

 It's highly recommended to create separated folder your pipeline projects.
-And also, virtual environment(venv).
+And also, virtual environment(venv) - [article on RealPython](https://realpython.com/python-virtual-environments-a-primer/).
 You can create separated venv for future AML projects.
 It's specially useful if you are working with different kinds of libraries: data science oriented, web and so on.

 ### 1. Pipeline initialisation